 Manuscript Preparation Guidelines

-- The manuscript pages should be numbered, and length should be between 2,750 and 5,000 words.
+The manuscript pages should be numbered.
 References should conform to the AMA Manual of Style.
 The manuscript should include an abstract of 200 words or less that describes the purpose of the article, the main finding(s) and conclusion.
 Footnotes or references should not be included in the abstract.

 - Henzel TR, Ciccone A, Cain F, Clothier CA, Hawkins RE.
 Implementing Assessment of Practicing Physicians: The Development and Benefits of a Collaborative Model.
 JMLD.
 2007;99(4):16-24.